Judge awards over $12 million to women involved in fraudulent porn scheme - Local News 8

 A San Diego judge has awarded $12.7 million to 22 women who claimed they were deceived and coerced into filming pornography they did not know would be posted online.

 Tuesday’s decision stems from a lawsuit filed by the unnamed women against pornography website GirlsDoPorn and concluded a trial that began in August.
-San Diego Superior Court Judge Kevin Enright awarded the women $9,475,831.50 in compensatory damages and $3,300,000 in punitive damages.
+San Diego Superior Court Judge Kevin Enright awarded the women $9,475,831.50 in compensatory damages and $3.3 million in punitive damages.

 “We are weighing our client’s options, which include filing objections to the court’s tentative statement of decision and an appeal if the decision becomes final,” defense attorney Aaron D. Sadock said in a statement to CNN.
 Sadock added that the defendants will likely file objections in the next 15 days.